Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 WS2812 LED is a programmable LED, aiming to replace the 3 separate red, orange and green LEDs.
 It is controlled by input data stream of 24 bits, 8 bits for red, 8 bits for green, 8 bits for blue so precise timing is required to send the colour signals.

 My level of coding experience meant coding the individual on/off timing signals wouild take a LOT longer than four weeks, so I tried to find a library that would allow me to program this LED.
 The only library I could find that worked with this microcontroller was from Github and can be found in the [RGB LED folder](../../code/RGBLED) in our code folder.
 This library is usually used for a string of LEDs, so some edits needed to be made to set the number of LEDs and ensure the LED was initialised as the correct pin.
-The main file and relevant header files are all included into the folder and the LED lit up on the smaller bpard, so it should not be too much work to integrate it onto the bigger board.
+The header files included in the [RGB LED folder](../../code/RGBLED) must also be included in the User folder in MounRiver Studio for the main file to run.
+The LED lit up on the smaller bpard, so it should not be too much work to integrate it onto the bigger board.

 If anyone uses this code in the future, I would recommend testing it on the smaller boards first.
 I tried to integrate this code onto a bigger board, but when I uploaded the code to the bigger board with a battery, it ended up melting the inductor because there is no protection against the maximum inductor current.
 I learnt this lesson the hard way, but hopefully including this failure in the report means anyone working on the RGB LED in the future won't make the same mistake!